chrisxxmas/MYCOOP64/CONTRIBUTING.md

 # Contributing to YamlDotNet

 **Welcome!**
 Thanks for your interest in contributing to this project.
-Any contributio
+Any contribution will be